umamibeef/UBC-ELEC-542-Coursework/project/notes.md

     - Following instructions here: https://docs.nvidia.com/cuda/wsl-user-guide/index.html

 # TODOs
+  * Change of plans, redo assignment 2 but with GPU acceleration
+    - reimplement assignment 2 in C
+    - implement numerical integration from textbook: Electronic Structure Calculations on Graphics Processing Units ("C:\Users\Michel\OneDrive\School\ELEC542\Project\Electronic Structure Calculations on Graphics Processing Units - 2016 - Walker.pdf")
-  * priority is to understand DFT better, because right now it doesn't make enough sense
+  * ~~priority is to understand DFT better, because right now it doesn't make enough sense
-    - https://pyscf.org/user/dft.html seems to have a good overview, and the benchmark uses a variation of the example within~
+    - https://pyscf.org/user/dft.html seems to have a good overview, and the benchmark uses a variation of the example within~~ Done.
+    - https://www.youtube.com/watch?v=QGyfGCZT110 watched this, good overview of DFT from David Sherill
-  * Nevermind, not worth it. ~~watch this, CP2K parallel algorithms overview (~1h): https://www.youtube.com/watch?v=GNnSKOgqEwM~~
+  * ~~watch this, CP2K parallel algorithms overview (~1h): https://www.youtube.com/watch?v=GNnSKOgqEwM~~ Nevermind, not worth it.
-  * finalize a benchmark to run that will utilize the numerical integration
+  * ~~finalize a benchmark to run that will utilize the numerical integration~~ pyscf abandoned for now
-  * understand what workloads use the numerical integration routines that will be accelerated
+  * ~~understand what workloads use the numerical integration routines that will be accelerated~~ pyscf abandoned for now